zascaristianto/exploringdunitz/home.md

 ---
 layout: home
-title: "Exploring Sustainability and the Environment using the Dunitz Mural Archive"
+title: "Exploring Los Angeles through the Robin Dunitz Mural Archive"
 ---
-This mapping project features the work of Professor Dana Milstein's Writing 150 students and materials from the Dunitz Archive.
-Using the archive, site visits, and other research original essays explore themes around sustainability in Los Angeles.
+This project explores Los Angeles neighborhoods through the Robin Dunitz Mural collection.
+Students go out and visit neighborhoods and write reflective essays about the relationship between murals and the neighborhoods in which they exist.